Estimated reading time: 5 minutes

 This is where your college academic writing skills will come to the forefront.

 When a team member questions a decision or instruction, you can apply logic to explain.
-Your brain is wired to substantiate your decisions with logic, not with bluster and “Because I said so.”
+Your brain is wired to substantiate your findings with reason, not with bluster and “Because I said so.”

 As a leader or manager, you need to command the respect of those around you.
 Using informal language might make you seem cool and laid back, but it won’t help when it’s crunch time.

-Being able to put your point across in clear, unequivocal terms garners you more respect in the long run.
+Putting your point across in the clear, unequivocal terms garners you more respect in the long run.